 It has to be noted that when identifying the subtopics of the 2020 survey, the opinion of the respondents of the 2019 survey on the adequacy of the pre-defined list has already been taken into consideration and the necessary changes have been completed.
 Furthermore, the respondents of the 2020 survey were also asked if they have other suggestions for topics to be included in this list.
 All in all, 14 respondents suggested new topics, the majority of which form part of one already identified topic.
-For example 'cooperation between civil society organisations' can be classified in a number of topics based on the type of the activity of the cooperation similarly to the suggestions mentioning volunteerism, activism or social entrepreneurship.
+For example 'cooperation between civil society organisations' can be classified in a number of topics based on the type of the activity of the cooperating organisations but if the project is more general, it can fit into the people-to-people cooperation similarly to the suggestions mentioning volunteerism, activism or social entrepreneurship.